mimoduo/mimogear/README.md

 ##Installation

-Mimogear aims to make development quick and efficient.
-To accomplish this, Mimogear has adopted the use of node package manager in order to download all the required dependencies.
-By downloading and installing [node.js](https://nodejs.org/en/) onto your machine, you'll be able to run a set of powerful commands we'll use to setup our starter kit environment.
+Mimogear has adopted the use of node package manager in order to download all the required dependencies.
+By downloading and installing [node.js](https://nodejs.org/en/) onto your machine, you'll be able to run a set of commands we'll use to help setup Mimogear's environment.
 The next few steps should be entered within a terminal after node has completed its installation.

 ```sh
 cd <folder-of-Mimogear>